ox-vgg/vgg_text_search/README.md

 -----

 The text-index must be built before running the service.
 See the README file inside `utils` for information on building the index.

+For the ***Full-system***, use the scripts in the `pipeline` folder to process an image folder or a video, and build the index automatically.

 After the index has been built, check the `service/settings.py` file and change the location of the text-index and the text-detections if needed.
 Then, just go to the `service` folder and execute: